Ngo Dinh Diem: Foreign honours

-Upon learning of Diệm's ouster and assassination, Hồ Chí Minh reportedly stated: "I can scarcely believe the Americans would be so stupid."
-The North Vietnamese Politburo was more explicit:

-The consequences of the 1 November coup d'état will be contrary to the calculations of the US imperialists ...
-Diệm was one of the strongest individuals resisting the people and Communism.
-Everything that could be done in an attempt to crush the revolution was carried out by Diệm.
-Diệm was one of the most competent lackeys of the US imperialists ...
-Among the anti-Communists in South Vietnam or exiled in other countries, no one has sufficient political assets and abilities to cause others to obey.
-Therefore, the lackey administration cannot be stabilized.
-The coup d'état on 1 November 1963 will not be the last.

-After Diệm's assassination, South Vietnam was unable to establish a stable government and several coups took place after his death.
-While the United States continued to influence South Vietnam's government, the assassination bolstered North Vietnamese attempts to characterize the South Vietnamese as "supporters of colonialism".

 Legacy

+Orthodox scholars argue that Diem as a corrupt tyrannical puppet, while revisionist historians believe Diem was an independent leader who knew what was necessary to allow his young regime to survive.
+According to Encyclopædia Britannica, "Diem established an autocratic regime that was staffed at the highest levels by members of his own family… The military tactics Diem used against the insurgency were heavy-handed and ineffective and served only to deepen his government's unpopularity and isolation."

 Diệm's assassination led to the collapse of his regime and to the end of the first Republic of Vietnam.
-Nevertheless, his contribution over his nine years of power from 1954 to 1963 can be appreciated at many levels by his part in resolving the northern refugees issue, establishing and consolidating the power of his regime, subduing the sects, and pacifying the country.
-Diệm stabilized an independent South Vietnam, which had suffered in the First Indochina War, and built a relatively stable government in Saigon in the late 1950s.
+His nine years of power from 1954 to 1963 can be evaluated at many levels by his part in resolving the northern refugees issue, establishing and consolidating the power of his regime, subduing the sects, and pacifying the country.
+Diệm stabilized the Southern Vietnam, which had suffered in the First Indochina War, and built a relatively stable government in Saigon in the late 1950s.
 The normality and domestic security created conditions for economic recovery and the development of education in South Vietnam, which contributed educated human resources to serve the nation.

-According to Philip Catton, Diệm was first and foremost a Vietnamese nationalist who was wary of American dependence and "feared the Americans nearly as much as the Communist insurgents".
+According to historian Philip Catton, Diệm was first and foremost a Vietnamese nationalist who was wary of dependence on the United States and "feared the Americans nearly as much as the Communist insurgents".
 Diệm constantly clashed with his American advisors over policies and had a completely different understanding of both democracy and Catholic values in comparison to the West.
 Keith Taylor argues that while Diệm's rule was authoritarian, it was also necessary given the precarious situation of the south.
-The South Vietnamese army would gradually gain experience and skill in both warfare and intelligence under Diệm's command, and his assassination turned the tide in favor of the north, with the consequent governments proving inefficient and incapable of organising successful resistance to Viet Cong advances.
-According to Edward Miller, Diệm was greatly autonomous from the United States and that Diệm was neither an outstandingly authoritarian nor excessively corrupt leader, questioning the notion that Diệm's main agenda was to increase his family's power.
+His claim that the South Vietnamese army would gradually gain experience and skill in both warfare and intelligence under Diệm's command, and his assassination turned the tide in favor of the north, with the subsequent governments proving inefficient and incapable of organising successful resistance to Viet Cong advances.

+Recent scholarship reveals South Vietnamese discourse illustrated Diệm's agency and single-mindedness, challenging earlier assumptions of his subservience to the United States.
+Even his contemporaries were surprised when the Pentagon Papers showed just how determined he was to resist American interference.
+While many anti-communist South Vietnamese came to admire him personally, they rejected his centralized, clandestine political system, which ignored growing public dissatisfaction.